City of Deltona

 The property appraiser will use the maximum millage rate voted on

-during this meeting in the Notice of Proposed Property Taxes and mail
+during this meeting in the Notice of Proposed Property Taxes and

-tentative millage rate below the maximum millage rate; however, the
+the tentative millage rate below the maximum millage rate; however,

-City Council cannot increase the tentative millage rate above the
+the City Council cannot increase the tentative millage rate above the

 maximum millage rate without another public notification to all City